lmaoitsrlyme/lmaoitsrlyme/README.md

 - 👋 Hi, I’m @lmaoitsrlyme
-- 👀 I’m interested in coding yes
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning virtual reality things idk 🤯🤯
+- 🌱 I’m currently learning virtual reality things
-- 💞️ I’m looking to collaborate on nothing (bichi naneun solo)
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: you cant (bichi naneun solo)
+- 📫 How to reach me:

 <!---
 lmaoitsrlyme/lmaoitsrlyme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.